faberNovel/docker-android/README.md

     - name: Cache workaround # https://github.com/actions/cache/issues/133
       run: chmod -R a+rwx .
 ```
-You can also use the provided Github Action:
+You can also use the provided Github Action.
+However, caching won't work and you can expect longer build times.
+`docker-android-tag` should be one of the tags found in [Fabernovel Hub Registry Tags](https://hub.docker.com/r/fabernovel/android/tags)
 ```
 name: GitHub Action sample